 Values today do not match the values of our forebears, and so we have a kind of flip-flopping cognitive dissonance, a confusion which causes us frustration and leads even the good-willed to lash out.
 The Wall Street Journal could once declare on its front page (26 June 1915), “Wall Street has some soul.
 It also has pride in the traditions of the district that it represents.
 It feels that it divides with Catholic and Protestant churches a heritage above wealth or even taxes.
 It will oppose attempts to tax churches, to desecrate the surroundings…” Financiers no longer make this a priority.
 The fashion industry, for another example, has rapidly moved from allowing Christian symbolism to pushing androgyny.
 In her 2012 memoir, Grace Coddington (who attended a Catholic convent school) wrote of her first editorial feature for American Vogue: “I accessorized [the shirts] with hundreds of little crosses..something that, in these days of political correctness, would not be allowed, as all forms of religious symbolism are now strictly against the rules of Vogue.”

 Of course, even in the beginning of the last century, Wall Street complained about the number of holidays, especially in Catholic and Orthodox countries, noting with appreciation that the American government was “much more reasonable” (Journal, 21 January 1909, front page); and there was licentiousness then, too.
 But these attitudes were more accepted in urban areas, among the elites.
-Increasing deference to them was, however, inevitable, given the easy flow of bad information, globalist attempts at imposing uniformity (“we’re all starting to look alike, and that is the American influence“), and human fatigue.
+Increasing deference to them was, however, inevitable, given the easy flow of bad information, globalist attempts at imposing uniformity, and human fatigue.
 With no anchor, we will continue to drift leftward.
 This trend is reversible, but we must reject relativism and embrace an epistemology which does not selectively put only tradition up against an impossible, hyper-skeptical test and which recognizes that we need objective truth and a morality that reminds us that our sins have consequences.
-Hostility (overt and less so) toward traditional values, especially those that come from religion, must end, or else all claims to “sanctity” and goodness are reduced to partisan screeds.
+Hostility toward traditional values, especially those that come from religion, must end, or else all claims to “sanctity” and goodness are reduced to partisan screeds.

 Government can only be maintained in perpetuity “when it is understood to emanate from God as its august and most sacred source” (Pope Leo XIII, Diuturnum, § 12), when power is seen as coming from the top down, not from the bottom up.
-We must affirm that popular sovereignty is “a clearly heretical principle“; otherwise, we are reduced to a Machiavellian relativism under which might makes right.
+We must affirm that popular sovereignty is problematic; otherwise, we are reduced to a Machiavellian relativism under which might makes right.